jipark92/Calculator-Project/README.md

     1:45PM  : Assign quereySelector to all the buttons

-    2:15PM : numbers and operators show up on display when buttons are pressed.
+    2:15PM : numbers(operands) and sign(operators) show up on display when buttons are pressed.

         -note: I have to somehow assign numbers and operators to a variable, so i can later add,subtract,multiply, and divide with two numbers.
         (difficult javascript parts now)